bagustris/disertasi-ser/s3_note.md

  - Doing start-end silence removal with `[10, 20, 30, 40, 50]` dB.
 For 10 dB, need to change window size (due to shorten length of signal), compensate it with extending max length of feature sequence to 150 (original: 100).
  - Finding that running on GPU for this sequence data **SLOWER** than in CPU.
  - Add dropout 0.2 and 0.5 to the system, get higher accuracy.
 One simple way to detect overfitting is by checking val_loss vs loss, if it's higher, then overvitting (should be close each other).
 The cause usually is the number of trainable parameters is exceedingly greater than number of samples.
- - Find a paper about "tensor fusion", a method to unite multimodal data.
+ - Found a paper about "tensor fusion", a method to unite multimodal data.
 Read it!